Drop off your CV/Resume

-If you weren’t aware of it before, it’s impossible to not recognise it now.
+If you weren’t aware of it before, it’s impossible not to recognise it now.
 I am, of course, talking about the Gender Health Gap.

 So, a bit of background… The Gender Health Gap is a term that was coined together to describe the disparity in health outcomes and treatment between men and women.
 Historically, men have been treated as the default patient in clinical practice and medical research.
 As a result, women’s health and healthcare needs have been marginalised.